-- "Why did the messaging bridge fail to connect to the source bridge destination?" on page 5-2 - "Can the messaging bridge handle two-phase or global transactions between separate WebLogic Server domains or between different releases?" on page 5-2 - "I configured the messaging bridge to use the Exactly-once quality of service for two-phase transactions.
-So why am I getting a "quality of service is unreachable" error?" on page 5-3 - "Can a messaging bridge to automatically downgrade the quality of service if the Exactly-once service isn't available on either the source or target bridge destination?" on page 5-3 - "I deployed the transactional jms-xa-adp.rar resource adapter on domain where the message bridge is running, but I still get a "failed to find bridge adapter" message?" on page 5-4 - "When configuring a source or target messaging bridge destination, do I need to set the Adapter Classpath field?" on page 5-4 - "How do I enable debugging for the messaging bridge?" on page 5-4 - "What do the messaging bridge monitoring states indicate on the Monitor Messaging Bridge console page?" on page 5-5

-- "Is there another way to monitor the messaging bridge without using the Administration Console?" on page 5-6 - "Can the messaging bridge use distributed destinations as source and target destinations?" on page 5-6
+- Section 5.1, "Why did the messaging bridge fail to connect to the source bridge destination?" - Section 5.2, "Can the messaging bridge handle two-phase or global transactions between separate WebLogic Server domains or between different releases?" - Section 5.3, "I configured the messaging bridge to use the Exactly-once quality of service for two-phase transactions.
+So why am I getting a "quality of service is unreachable" error?" - Section 5.4, "Can a messaging bridge to automatically downgrade the quality of service if the Exactly-once service isn't available on either the source or target bridge destination?" - Section 5.5, "I deployed the transactional jms-xa-adp.rar resource adapter on domain where the message bridge is running, but I still get a "failed to find bridge adapter" message?" - Section 5.6, "When configuring a source or target messaging bridge destination, do I need to set the Adapter Classpath field?" - Section 5.7, "How do I enable debugging for the messaging bridge?" - Section 5.8, "What do the messaging bridge monitoring states indicate on the Monitor Messaging Bridge console page?" - Section 5.9, "Is there another way to monitor the messaging bridge without using the Administration Console?" - Section 5.10, "Can the messaging bridge use distributed destinations as source and target destinations?"

-Why did the messaging bridge fail to connect to the source bridge destination?
+5.1 Why did the messaging bridge fail to connect to the source bridge destination?